kamil-rudnicki/obsidian-recent-notes/README.md

 ## Features

 - Shows recently edited notes and files organized by time periods
-- Move between notes using keyboard shortcuts (NEW)
+- Move between notes using keyboard shortcuts
-- Pinned notes (NEW)
+- Pinned notes
+- Ability to change styles using Style Settings plugin
+- Translations
 - For each note displays:
   - Note title
   - First lines of content